-F. If the trial court order is affirmed on appeal, the effect will be to chill the exercise of First Amendment rights.
+E. If the trial court order is affirmed on appeal, the effect will be to chill the exercise of First Amendment rights.

 CML will conclude with another hypothetical.
-Imagine if Colorado citizens initiated a state constitutional amendment to codify the District Court holding in this case.
-Perhaps the ballot question would say: "Shall the Colorado Constitution be amended to prohibit any local elected official from taking any official action affecting any person or group of persons who ever made a substantial or disproportionate campaign contribution to support the official's election to office?"
+Imagine if Colorado citizens initiated a state constitutional amendment posing the following question: "Shall the Colorado Constitution be amended to prohibit any local elected official from taking any official action affecting any person or group of persons who ever made a substantial or disproportionate campaign contribution to support the official's election to office?"
 Can there be any doubt that the courts would declare such a measure overbroad, void for vagueness, and a violation of the First Amendment?
 Even if the ballot question were limited to quasi-judicial actions, would not the result be the same?

-The Colorado Supreme Court faced a similar set of facts in the case of Dallman v.
+The Colorado Supreme Court faced a similar issue in the case of Dallman v.
 Ritter, 225 P.3d 610 (Colo.
 2010), striking down Amendment 54 of 2008.

 Amendment 54 would have broadly prohibited sole-source government contractors form making campaign contributions and political candidates from receiving such contributions, all in the name of rooting out corruption and undue influence.
 In repudiating the entire amendment on First Amendment and other constitutional grounds, the Supreme Court observed: "A contribution limit must 'not undermine to any material degree the potential for robust and effective discussion of candidates and campaign issues by individual citizens, associations, the institutional press, candidates, and political parties.'
 Subsequent cases have clarified that courts should examine the effect that the restriction will have on the party ultimately using the money for political speech."
 Citing Buckley v.
 Valeo, 424 U.S. 1, 29 (1976).

-If the trial court decision is affirmed in the instant case, it will have the practical effect of imposing some sort of nebulous, unspecified, de facto "contribution limit" on any contributor or candidate who wishes to avoid contributions that will have the effect of forcing the candidate, once elected, to recuse himself or herself from important quasi-judicial decisions.
-In other words, the trial court decision creates an intractable dilemma.
+If this court were to agree with the trail court that some campaign contributions under some circumstances require recusal, it will have the practical effect of imposing some sort of nebulous, unspecified, de facto "contribution limit" on any contributor or candidate who wishes to avoid contributions that will have the effect of forcing the candidate, once elected, to recuse himself or herself from important quasi-judicial decisions.
+In other words, the trial court's assumption that some campaign contribution might lead to recusal of a local elected officials creates an intractable dilemma.
 The message to candidates and contributors: Forego your First Amendment rights and eschew contributions that may make it impossible for the elected official to perform one of the most important elements of his or her job, the ability to vote on quasi-judicial decisions that are critical to the health, safety and general welfare of the community the official was elected to represent.